 Matthew and Lana had been hanging around the castle gardens, as had my friend Olli’s other half and kid, so we all had a bite to eat in the super-charming courtyard cafe afterwards.

 Olli’s 3-year old son brought a football that was very popular among the kids.
-Need to get Lana one of them as she really enjoys kicking a ball…Several times people have asked us if we’re sisters, so need to get a photo of us side by side so you guys can judge!
+Need to get Lana one of them as she really enjoys kicking a ball…Several times people have asked us if Olli and I are sisters, so need to get a photo of us side by side so you guys can judge!

 Not sure if playing with the bigger kids got a bit too much for Lana, or if it’s her cold that broke out properly on Sunday evening that made her a bit teary.
 She was fine after two minutes of hugging mamma though!
 She still very much prefers me when she gets hurt or is tired – but let’s see what happens when the baby arrives!